ibm-cloud-docs/billing-usage/enterprise-usage.md

       ```
       {:  codeblock}

 By default, the commands output the usage report for the current month in the following format.
 Most costs are listed as billable costs.
-Non-billable costs are listed only in rare cases, such as for the month when you add a trial account to the enterprise.
+Nonbillable costs are listed only in rare cases, such as for the month when you add a trial account to the enterprise.

    ```
    Name             Type            Billable Cost   Non-billable Cost   Currency   Month